irisnet/testnets/fuxi/docs/README.md

 ## What is IRISnet

-IRISnet is named after Greek goddess **Iris**, said to be the personification of the rainbow and the faithful messenger between heaven and humanity.
+IRIS network (a.k.a.
+IRISnet) is named after Greek goddess **Iris**, said to be the personification of the rainbow and the faithful messenger between heaven and humanity.
 IRIS network aims to build the foundation which facilitates construction of distributed business applications.
 IRIS hub will provide iServices, which allow resources such as data service and computing services being invoked across blockchains.
 To know more about IRISnet, please read this blog.

 ## How to Join Fuxi-2000 Testnet

 ### Step 1: Install Iris on Your Server

-Please follow this [instruction](https://github.com/kidinamoto01/testnets-1/blob/master/testnets/docs/install%20iris.md) to get **Iris** installed locally.
+Please follow this [instruction](https://github.com/irisnet/testnets/blob/master/fuxi/docs/install%20iris.md) to get **Iris** installed locally.

 ### Step 2: Setting Up Your Node